sdegutis/Novo-Cantico/app/routes/home/content.md

 This site serves three purposes:

 1. **Share what I made:** In early December 2021, I began to rewrite my website using brand new techniques, trying to solve many problems with modern web development.
-I finally ended up with code I think will be valuable to the greater software community, so I'm gradually open sourcing it in this [GitHub repo](https://github.com/sdegutis/Novo-Cantico).
+I finally ended up with code I think will be valuable to the greater software community, so I'm gradually open sourcing it in this [GitHub repo](https://github.com/sdegutis/Novo-Cantico), which is also the source code to the site you're on right now.

 2. **Explain how it works:** Many of the concepts are so new or different that their implications are not always self-evident.
 And some of them are so counter to conventional wisdom that I am sure to receive critical feedback.
 I intend to explain and justify each of my technical decisions on this page, so that anyone can reuse the same principles and patterns, and feel confident in doing so.

 3. **Offer my services:** My name is Steven Degutis, and I'm an independent software consultant with 10 years of professional software engineering experience, and another 10 of hobbyist software experience before that.
-I'm available for hire, [send me an email](mailto:sbdegutis+novocantico@gmail.com) to discuss this with me.
+I'm available for hire, feel free to [send me an email](mailto:sbdegutis+novocantico@gmail.com).
 You can also [sponsor me on GitHub](https://github.com/sdegutis/Novo-Cantico) to enable me to continue developing Novo Cantico.

 ## What is Novo Cantico concretely?